-Final exams are listed by course number online at http://www.montana.edu/registrar/Schedules.php.
+Final exams are listed by course number online.
 These times will replace the meeting times that are determined by the regularly scheduled class meeting.

 A student who has three (3) or more final examinations on any one day should first work with the instructors of the courses to see if one exam could be rescheduled.
 If this rescheduling cannot be resolved, then the student should contact the assistant dean of his or her college at least one week before the beginning of final examination week for assistance in resolving the conflict.